-You can get an easy introduction to Polish or just consolidate your basic knowledge with the beginner’s course.
-Following the course step-by-step you can quickly gain an understanding of the most important ideas, and you can learn up to Level A1/A2 of the Common European Framework of Reference for Languages.
-In each of the Beginner’s Courses, one of the seven cases in Polish is introduced and the previous cases are strengthened.
+You can get an easy introduction to Russian or just consolidate your basic knowledge with the beginner’s course.
+Following the course step-by-step you can quickly learn the Russian alphabet and gain an understanding of the most important ideas, and you can learn up to Level A1 of the Common European Framework of Reference for Languages.

-The starting point to make yourself understood: learn how to greet people in Polish and introduce yourself, ask others how they are and where they come from and tell them how you are and where you come from.
-Learn the names of some typical Polish dishes and how to order food and drinks.
-You'll be led step by step through vocabulary, grammar and pronunciation.
-The course is based on Level A1 of the Common European Framework of Reference for Languages.
-Here you will learn the nominative case.
+A simple introduction to making yourself understood: learn the Russian alphabet and how you can enter the Russian alphabet in Babbel.
+Learn how to greet people and introduce yourself, ask others how they are, where they're from, and say how you are and where you work.
+You'll be led step-by-step through the alphabet, vocabulary, grammar and pronunciation.
+It's a literacy course with important basic vocabulary, and is based on Level A1 of the Common European Framework of Reference for Languages.